[Updated Oct 2018]

 Basic Internet Hygiene

-At the end of the day, your best protection is to follow basic safe-surfing practices:
+At the end of the day, your best protection is to implement some basic security measures and follow basic safe-surfing practices:

 - Be wary of anything that sounds too good (or too bad) to be true.
 If you get a scary email about one of your accounts, log into your account by manually typing the web address or use a favorite/bookmark (do NOT use any links provided!) and look for alerts there.
 You can also search snopes.com to check for known hoaxes and scams.

-- Use unique, strong passwords for each of your web accounts.
-Use a password manager like LastPass to generate and manage those passwords.
-Note that password managers cannot by fooled by look-alike web sites!
+- Use unique, strong passwords for every website.
+Use a password manager like LastPass to generate crazy passwords and manage them for you.
+Note that password managers cannot by fooled by look-alike web sites, so if it doesn’t offer to enter your password it may mean the site is a fake.

-- Keep your operating system and apps up to date.
+- It’s crucial that you keep your operating system and apps up to date.
 This includes smartphones and tablets.

 - Back up all your files.
 I would have at least a local, periodic backup on an external hard drive.
 If you can afford it, I would also strongly consider a cloud backup service like Backblaze, as well.